-Oona Grimes is a London based artist, primarily a chaser of language through drawing and clay making.
+Oona Grimes is a London based artist, primarily a chaser of language through drawing, clay making & film.

 During Grimes’ 2018 Bridget Riley Fellowship at The British School at Rome she segued from thieving Lorenzetti tartans and cartoon detail from Etruscan paintings, to the appropriation of neorealist films – mis-remembered, imitated and low tech re- enacted: a physical drawing of herself captured on i-phone.